 EU design laws: changes on the horizon

 On 29 November 2022, the European Commission published its long-awaited proposals for a new Directive on the legal protection of designs (“Directive”) and a new Regulation on Community designs (“Regulation”).
-These proposals are the first real substantial review of EU design law in over 20 years, and are the result of an ongoing evaluation phase.
+These proposals are the first real substantial review of EU design laws in over 20 years.
+It is largely the result of an ongoing evaluation phase.
 This included the European Commission’s in-depth Evaluation Report published in 2020.

 The two proposals are currently being discussed before the European Parliament and Council.
 We’ll summarise the main aspects.

 EU design law enters the digital world: new “design” and “product”